 T forms An abbreviation used in SOCIOLINGUISTICS as part of the study of terms of address in various LANGUAGES.
-Based on the distinction between tu and vous, the alternative forms of 'you' in French, and on similar CONTRASTS in many other languages (e.g. German du/Sie, Russian ty/vy), an OPPOSITION is set up between familiar (T) and formal (V) second-PERSON VERB and PRONOUN FORMS.
+Based on the distinction between tu and vous, the alternative forms of 'you' in French, and on similar CONTRASTS in many other languages (e.g. German du/Sie, Russian ty/vy), an opposition is set up between familiar (T) and formal (V) second-person verb and pronoun forms.
 Hypotheses are then developed concerning the system of FORMALITY in use in the languages.

-that-clause A term used in some MODELS of English GRAMMATICAL DESCRIP-TION to refer to a DEPENDENT DECLARATIVE CLAUSE, introduced by that.
-The main types are: SUBJECT clauses, e.g. that she wrote surprises me; OBJECT clauses, e.g. she said that she wrote, APPOSITIONAL clauses, e.g. your view, that she'll write, is rubbish; subject COMPLEMENT clauses, e.g. the trouble is that it won't happen; ADJECTIVAL complement clauses, e.g. I'm certain that he'll go; and thatRELATIVE clauses, e.g. The book that I sold . . .
-The that may be omitted in some circumstances, e.g. he said he would go.

-that-trace constraint/filter/phenomenon A term in GENERATIVE GRAMMAR, originally in EXTENDED STANDARD THEORY, used in connection with such constructions as Who do you know that - saw Bill?, which involve extraction of a SUBJECT from a CLAUSE introduced by a COMPLEMENTIZER.
+that-clause A term used in some MODELS of English GRAMMATICAL DESCRIPTION to refer to a DEPENDENT DECLARATIVE CLAUSE, introduced by that.
+The main types are: SUBJECT clauses, e.g. that she wrote surprises me; OBJECT clauses, e.g. she said that she wrote, APPOSITIONAL clauses, e.g. your view, that she'll write, is rubbish; subject COMPLEMENT clauses, e.g. the trouble is that it won't happen; ADJECTIVAL complement clauses, e.g. I'm certain that he'll go; and thatthat-trace constraint/filter/phenomenon A term in GENERATIVE GRAMMAR, originally in EXTENDED STANDARD THEORY, used in connection with such constructions as Who do you know that - saw Bill?, which involve extraction of a SUBJECT from a CLAUSE introduced by a COMPLEMENTIZER.